Voice Actor. Voice Over. Presenter for Television, Radio, and Podcasts. Autistic Filmmaker. Content Creator and Disability Activist.

 Here for all the Creators !

 Sam Downie is an experienced podcaster, streamer, and vlogger.

 Sam’s own personal story about living with Brain Injury ( Brain Tumour ) which causes Seizures ( Epilepsy ) and Autism – is told in a new book titled “After That Day – Stories of Epilepsy” published by Sofie’s Journey and launched in November 2019, at the 2019 Epilepsy Awareness & Education Expo, a free 3-day event during the Epilepsy Awareness Expo & Day at Disneyland® Resort (EADDL).

 This beautiful, rich colour, hardback book contains forty- five personal accounts of people who have been forever changed, by seizures.
 These stories offer a challenging look at survival, and in many cases, a cure.
 Each story features amazing, introspective photos which compliment and tell the story as well as the written words.

-One out of every twenty-six people will have epilepsy in their lifetime.
-It can come when you least expect it, and no one is exempt from its grasp.
+One out of every twenty-six people will have Seizures / Epilepsy in their lifetime.
+It can come when you least expect it ; It can be caused by many things, and no one is exempt from its grasp.